Mapleshade20/Mapleshade20/README.md

 - 👋 Hi, I’m @Mapleshade20
-- 👀 I’m interested in Minecraft (especially CODES and COMMANDS)
+- 👀 I’m good at coding in Minecraft
-- 🌱 I’m currently working hard to get into Peking University
+- 🌱 I’m currently working hard to study physics and Communism
-- 💞️ I’m looking to collaborate on the areas above
+- 💞️ I’m looking forward to calling upon people to fight against oppression, and I want your voices.
-- 📫 How to reach me: contact through howard380mc@outlook.com
+- 📫 How to reach me: contact through mapleshade20@gmail.com

 <!---
 Mapleshade20/Mapleshade20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.